About Phenix

 Fingerprinting Services

-Fingerprinting services for Phenix, Virginia residents are available through the local police department and authorized providers in Charlotte County.
+Fingerprinting services for Phenix, Virginia residents are available through local police (where present) and authorized providers in Charlotte County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Phenix Police Department or Charlotte County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Charlotte County Sheriff's Office for scheduling and fees.

 Frequently Asked Questions

 Property records for Phenix, Virginia are maintained by the Charlotte Commissioner of the Revenue's Office and the Charlotte County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Charlotte County, including parcels in Phenix.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Charlotte County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Charlotte County offices at the county courthouse.
 The Charlotte County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Phenix, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Charlotte County Clerk's office issues marriage licenses and maintains marriage records for Charlotte County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.